 The purchase of land for the construction of resort real estate to rent it out later is also in demand.
 The cost of land in Montenegro ranges from 2,000 to 40,000 EUR per 100 m2.
 The price depends on the proximity to the sea, the availability of communications, the landscape and other factors.
 An important recommendation when buying a plot of land is to make sure that the land is allowed for construction.

-Purchase and sale procedure for Russians and other foreigners
+Purchase and sale procedure for foreigners

 - Selecting a Property.
 Often buyers are looking for a home in a particular community where they have been before.
 In smaller communities, it is effective to search for a house through local listings.
 Also, you can choose an object on thematic sites, where in addition to photos of the building is available online review from the owner or realtor.